seffnet/seffnet/README.md

 This folder contains a notebook that uses biokeen and pykeen to train and evaluate models

 ## resources
-This folder contains the graphs that are used for training
+This folder contains the graphs and materials that are used for training and testing

-## chemical_similarities.py
-This script contains functions that calculate similarities between chemicals and produce a chemical similarity BELGraph
-Note: to run these the similarity function you need to have rdkit package